rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

 -   If you have an OTP device that has not been verified, use the **Manage** option to complete the verification process.

-**To remove multi-factor authentication**
+**To remove multifactor authentication**

-You can turn off multi-factor authentication and remove all devices associated with your account.
+You can turn off multifactor authentication and remove all devices associated with your account.

 1. In the upper-right corner of the Cloud Control Panel, click the **userName** menu and select **My Profile & Settings**.

-2. In the **Security Settings** section, select **Disable** for **Multi-factor authentication**.
+2. In the **Security Settings** section, select **Disable** for **Multifactor authentication**.

 **To change the mobile phone number**